vivekascoder/vivekascoder-blog/content/articles/indeed-hello.md

 ---
-title: Getting started
+title: "Getting started"
-date: '23 December, 2021'
-description: 'Empower your NuxtJS application with @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS.'
+description: 'Indeed Empower your NuxtJS application with @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS.'
 ---

 | Tables   |      Are      |  Cool |